-&lt;sup>1The combination of the 7-m Array and the Total Power Array constitutes the ALMA Compact Array (ACA).
-The ACA is also known as the Morita Array in honor of Prof. Koh-ichiro Morita.
+1The combination of the 7-m Array and the Total Power (TP) Array constitutes the Atacama Compact Array (ACA; also known as the Morita Array in honor of Prof. Koh-ichiro Morita.

-$^2$ ALMA's 54 12-m antennas can be distributed among 192 "antenna pads" which provide power, IF signal & network connections, and a structurally stable foundation.
+$^{^2}$ ALMA's 54 12-m antennas can be distributed among 192 "antenna pads" which provide power, IF signal & network connections, and a structurally stable foundation.